 The dirt access road is easy to miss.
 It is on the left, immediately before mile marker 47.4 and shortly after the 5000 foot elevation marker.
 If you reach the intersection with S7 / East Grade Road (stop sign) then you have gone approximately one half mile too far.

 The entrance to the access road from South Grade Road is shown to the left.
 This picture is facing down the mountain (south southwest) so you will be approaching facing the opposite direction.
-The access road gate has changed - a picture is below.

 The first third of the access road is well graded and is passable by all vehicles unless there is snow.
 The second half is much more steep and the condition varies.
 Two wheel drive may make it depending on driver and vehicle, but ground clearance (SUV or truck) is highly recommended.